opsmatters/newrelic-api/README.md

 A New Relic account with an Admin user.
 The user needs to generate an [Admin API Key](https://docs.newrelic.com/docs/apis/rest-api-v2/getting-started/api-keys) to provide read-write access via the [New Relic REST APIs](https://api.newrelic.com).
-The Admin API Key is referenced in this documentation as the parameter "YOUR_API_KEY".
+The Admin API Key is referenced in the documentation as the parameter "YOUR_API_KEY".

+Other keys:
+* For Insights queries, a Query key will need to be generated.
+The Query Key is referenced in the documentation as the parameter "YOUR_QUERY_KEY".

 ## Installing